 Elevation: 5,235 ft

 This peak is not in the book.
-Additional Danskin Mountains access information can be found in the book at (D)(1) at pages 154-5 and (G)(1) at page 156.
+Additional Danskin Mountains access information is in the book [(D)(1) on Pages 154-155 and (G)(1) on Page 156].
 Also see the following website page: Danskin Mountains OHV Trails.
 Published May 2018

-This peak is located is located east of the main Danskin Mountains crest in a broad peninsula formed by a large bend in the South Fork Boise River.
-The peak is tantalizingly close to the South Fork Boise River Road [(E)(2.1) page 155] but, unfortunately, private property blocks an approach from that road.
+This peak is located is located east of the main Danskin Mountains Crest in a broad peninsula formed by a large bend in the South Fork Boise River.
+The peak is tantalizingly close to the South Fork Boise River Road [(E)(2.1) on Page 155] but, unfortunately, private property blocks an approach from that road.
+USGS Cathedral Rocks

-The two routes set out below share the last 4 miles which ironically DESCENDS northeast to the peak via a bike-able primitive double track road thru rolling grassland, which is equipped with small ponds making for an almost alpine feel.
-Once the road reaches gated private property, simply cross-country to the summit for the last half mile or so.
+The 2 routes set out below share the last 4 miles which, ironically, DESCENDS northeast to the peak via a bike-able primitive double-track road thru rolling grassland, which is equipped with small ponds making for an almost alpine feel.
+Once the road reaches gated private property, simply cross-country to the summit for the last half-mile or so.

-Thoughts: My favorite back-country route in the southern portion of the range, views are stunning, route finding is an adventurous blast, solitude is magnificent.
+Thoughts: My favorite back-country route in the southern portion of the range; views are stunning, route finding is an adventurous blast, and the solitude is magnificent.

-Thoughts: Can bag 5913′ “Cayuse Peak” along the way, views are fantastic.
+Thoughts: Can bag Peak 5913/Cayuse Peak along the way; views are fantastic.